Undergraduate teaching assistant handbook

 - Alert the professor (and other TAs if appropriate) about course problems.
 Often TAs are the first to recognize when, for example, the majority of the class is struggling too much with material, when there is confusion about the meaning of a homework problem, etc.

-- Take the initiative.
-Our best TAs don't only do TA work that is specifically assigned to them.
+Our best UG TAs often perform more TA work than what is specifically assigned to them.
 Rather, they might notice many students are struggling with a certain concept, and post an explanation of that concept to the class web page or notify the professor so they could explain the concept further in class.
 They might remind a professor that a particular type of lab problem has been confusing to students in past offerings of the class.
 They might notice that there is a forum question that has gone unanswered for too long, and answer it.
 They might volunteer for a TA duty that no other TA is stepping forward to do.

-- Handle problems.
 In a large semester-long class there will be numerous occasions when things do not go as planned.
 Perhaps an assignment is taking longer to grade than expected.
 Perhaps students are misunderstanding a lab or homework problem.
 Perhaps some lab equipment is down.
-When such problems occur there are good ways and bad ways to handle them.
-When problems occur, handle them promptly and as best you can, notify people as needed (for example, the system staff, instructor, or other TAs), and ask for help when appropriate.
-(See the "Handling Problems" scenario in the section below for a related example.)
+When such problems occur, handle them promptly and as best you can, notify people as needed (for example, the system staff, instructor, or other TAs), and ask for help when appropriate.
+(See the "Handling Problems" scenario in the section below for a related example).

 Grading uniformity